Meptl/viboard/README.md

 ## Installation

 Make sure you have authenticated with your favourite coding agent.
-A full list of supported coding agents can be found in the [docs](https://vibekanban.com/docs).
 Then in your terminal run:

 ```bash
 npx vibe-kanban
 ```

-## Documentation

-Please head to the [website](https://vibekanban.com/docs) for the latest documentation and user guides.

 ## Support